 I'm now being flooded with emails from people reminding me that McCain really didn't give up any information.

-He did it broke him in the Senate.
+It broke him in the sense.

-But this is just more of the PAP BS and lies that the Obama thugs are putting out.
+But this is just more of the PAP, BS, and lies that the Obama thugs are putting out.

-Man, if and if that's if if they've reached that bottom of the barrel to say that McCain's not worthy of being the presidency of being president because he gave up information as a uh as a prisoner of war for crying out loud.
+Man, if they've reached that bottom of the barrel to say that McCain's not worthy of being the presidency of being president because he gave up information as a prisoner of war for crying out loud, this is even better than I thought.

 And we got great polling data to share with you as well here, folks.